 - Double vision

 - Glare from natural sunlight or from artificial light, like light bulbs and lamps

 - Halos around lights

 - Sensitivity to light

-If you or a family member notice any of these signs, talk to Ray D. Williams, OD right away.
+If you or a family member notice any of these signs, talk to our team of eye doctors right away.
 The sooner you seek treatment, the faster we can help you get back to clear vision.